 Hazardous material releases from fixed facilities and transportation-related releases can occur during an earthquake event.
-Vital transit corridors such as State Highways 2, 97, 150, 207, 285, and 971 can be disrupted during an earthquake, which can result in the release of hazardous materials that are being transported along these corridors to the surrounding environment.
-Facilities holding hazardous materials are of particular concern because of possible isolation of populations surrounding them.
+Vital transit corridors, such as State or US Highways 2, 97, 150, 207, 285, and 971, can be disrupted during an earthquake, potentially releasing hazardous materials being transported along these corridors into the surrounding environment.
+Facilities holding hazardous materials are of particular concern because of the possible isolation of populations surrounding them.
 There are at least eight known facilities in the planning area that handle materials considered to be hazardous.
 During an earthquake event, structures storing these materials could rupture and leak into the surrounding area, or river, having a disastrous effect on the environment.